vjustinjohn/UserManagementSystem/backend/README.md

 # UserManagementSystem Backend API (Run Back end first in http://localhost:3000)

-Start a UserManagementSystem API quickly using Node, Express & Postgres.
+Start UserManagementSystem API quickly using Node, Express & Postgres.

 Serves four requests (get, post, put, delete) from one page with a separate function for each.